quanghuynguyen1902/df-sol/README.md

 ```

 ## Testing contracts
 A file test is generated for you.
-The shell of the test imports the Anchor framework files and gets the program ready to run.
-The tests to using the mocha test framework, so the it function defines a test and describe can be used to group tests together.
+The shell of the test imports the `Anchor framework` files and gets the program ready to run.
+The tests to using the `mocha` test framework, so each `it` function defines a test and describe can be used to group tests together.
 ```typescript
 import * as anchor from "@coral-xyz/anchor";
 import { Program } from "@coral-xyz/anchor";